Teacher (nursery/early years): job description

 - liaising with parents, carers and professionals such as speech therapists and health visitors

 - monitoring and recording progress

 Early years teaching calls for enthusiastic, imaginative and energetic individuals, capable of helping children reach their full potential.
 Our advice on specialising in early years education gives more insight into what it is like teaching this age group.

 Early years teachers can be employed in any early years setting, whether state-maintained, voluntary or private, including nursery, infant and primary schools.

-Teaching vacancies are advertised online, in newspapers, local authority jobs lists and in publications such as Teaching Appointments, the Times Educational Supplement and Nursery World as well as their online equivalents.
+Teaching vacancies are advertised in local authority jobs lists and by publications such as the Times Educational Supplement and Nursery World.

-All candidates must possess GCSEs (at least grade C) or equivalent in English and maths.
-Early applications for teacher training places through UCAS Teacher Training are advisable during the first term of your final year.
-Qualifications related to childcare can also be beneficial.
-A science or technology background can be helpful, as can extra skills such as music, arts and crafts.
+Graduates applying for early years teacher training must have GCSEs (at least grade C/4) or equivalent in English, maths and science, and pass professional skills tests in literacy and numeracy.
+A science or technology background may be useful, as can extra skills such as music, arts and crafts.
 Previous experience of working with children is usually essential.